davidegat/infiniloop/README.md

 1. Enter a musical prompt (e.g., "calm acoustic guitar")
 2. Adjust duration if needed (10-15 seconds optimal)
-3. Click "AVVIA" to start generation
+3. Click "START" to start generation
-4. Use "SALVA" to export the current loop
+4. Use "SAVE" to export the current loop
-5. Click "ESCI" to quit
+5. Click "QUIT" to quit
+6. Click "STATUS" to see what's going on

 ### Advanced GUI Version (`il2.py`)